“Is it possible to avoid jail for a second offense OWI?”

 How to Avoid Jail for OWI 2nd

-Because judges and attorneys almost universally accept that a second offense requires jail time, a sentence with some incarceration is almost always ordered.
+Because judges and attorneys almost universally accept that a second offense OWI requires jail time, a sentence with some incarceration is almost always ordered.
 Given the serious nature of a second or subsequent offense of drunk driving, it makes sense that judges routinely order jail at sentencing.
 On the other hand, alternatives to jail may be more appropriate and would be in the defendant’s and the community’s best interest.
-A defendant’s rehabilitation must be a court’s primary concern because the community is better off in the long term with a defendant who will not re-offend.
+A defendant’s rehabilitation must be a court’s primary concern because the community is better off with a defendant who will not re-offend in the long term.

-Getting a judge to order a sentence that is against their ordinary practice is extremely challenging.
+Getting judges to order a sentence against their ordinary practice is exceptionally challenging.
 Success is even more difficult when a prosecutor or the police push for a harsh sentence.
 An attorney must have the reputation, knowledge, and skill to smooth things over with law enforcement in these situations.
 To persuade the judge to focus on rehabilitation instead of punishment, the attorney must present a credible plan that demonstrates unequivocally that the defendant is getting meaningful help and has a good prognosis for not drinking and driving in the future.
 If the court accepts the lawyer’s plan as trustworthy and dependable, they may agree not to order any incarceration.

 Alcoholics Anonymous and Substance Abuse Therapy